Sweden looks set to end deadlock, keep Lofven as premier

-COPENHAGEN, Denmark (AP) — A left-wing party in Sweden says it won’t oppose caretaking Prime Minister Stefan Lofven in attempting to form a center-left government after a four-month deadlock to form a coalition.
+COPENHAGEN, Denmark (AP) — A left-wing party in Sweden said Wednesday it won’t oppose caretaker Prime Minister Stefan Lofven in attempting to form a center-left, minority government after a four-month deadlock to form a coalition.

 Two center-right parties already have agreed to abstain from voting against Lofven, who then can form a Social Democrat-led minority government, likely with the left-leaning Greens.

-Jonas Sjostedt of the small Left Party said Wednesday it will abstain in Friday’s vote, saying the alternative would have been a center-right government.
-The parliamentary speaker is expected to nominate Lofven later in the day.
+Jonas Sjostedt of the small Left Party said it would abstain in Friday’s vote, saying the alternative would have been a center-right government, backed by the right-wing Sweden Democrats.

+In Sweden, a prime minister can govern as long as there is no majority against the government leader.
+It means three parties will abstain from voting against Lofven on Friday and two — his own Social Democrats and the Greens — will vote for Lofven who now has 195 lawmakers behind him in the 349-seat Riksdagen.
+Majority is at 175 seats.

 Most Read Nation & World Stories